Weld Quality Testing: Visual, Physical & NDT

 Visual Inspection During Welding

-• Check electrodes for size, type and storage (low hydrogen electrodes are kept in a stabilizing oven)
+• Verify electrodes for correct size, type, and storage (Low hydrogen electrodes are maintained in a stabilizing oven)

-• Watch root pass for susceptibility to cracking
+• Watch root pass for chances of cracking

-• Inspect each weld pass.
+• Review each weld pass.
 Look for undercut and required contour.
-Ensure the weld is cleaned properly between each pass.
+Verify weld was cleaned properly between each pass.

-• Check for craters that need to be filled
+• Look for craters that need to be filled

 • Check weld sequence and size.
 Gauges are used to check size.